official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-1.md

 “They don’t want revenge.
 They want something better in memory of their
 loved ones.

-[^67] Minute Davies to Patey, 24 September 2001, ‘Iraq: Way Forward’.
+[^67]: Minute Davies to Patey, 24 September 2001, ‘Iraq: Way Forward’.
-[^68] UN Press Release, 1 October 2001, Secretary-General, Addressing Assembly on Terrorism,
+[^68]: UN Press Release, 1 October 2001, Secretary-General, Addressing Assembly on Terrorism,
-[^69]  The Guardian, 2 October 2001, Full text: Tony Blair’s speech (Parts one and two).
+[^69]:  The Guardian, 2 October 2001, Full text: Tony Blair’s speech (Parts one and two).

 334

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 “I believe their memorial can and should be greater than simply the punishment of the guilty.
 It is that out of the shadow of this evil, should emerge lasting good: